iank/blog.iank.org/content/misc/capitals.md

 [^game]: I'm terrible at this game, though.
 Scrabble too.

-[^vars]: There are other variables to consider such as protecting one's own capital, avoiding being the player to bridge the gap, and positioning (ie gaining tiles in the center is more important than gaining isolated tiles which have to path to the enemy player).
+[^vars]: There are other variables to consider such as protecting one's own capital, avoiding being the player to bridge the gap, and positioning (ie gaining tiles in the center is more important than gaining isolated tiles which have no path to the enemy player).
 My thought is to construct a feature vector with these variables, weight them by some vector $\alpha$, and use a genetic algorithm to pit several of these automated players against each other in order to learn $\alpha$.
 I may never get around to it.

+[^word]: Although here I'd rather play "incremented" in order to gain the 'm' tile, protecting the red capital.